-Yūji Horii (堀井 雄二 Horii Yūji) (also written as Yuuji Horii) (born January 6, 1954, in Awaji Island, Japan) is a Japanese video game designer and scenario writer best known as the creator of the seminal Dragon Quest series, which set the template for subsequent console role-playing games, as well as the seminal Yuji Horii Mysteries trilogy of adventure games (including Portopia Serial Murder Case), which set the template for the visual novel genre.
+Yūji Horii (堀井 雄二 Horii Yūji) (also written as Yuuji Horii) (born January 6, 1954, in Awaji Island, Japan) is a Japanese video game designer and scenario writer best known as the creator of the seminal Dragon Quest series, which set the template for subsequent console role-playing games, as well as the seminal Yuji Horii Mysteries trilogy of adventure games (including Portopia Serial Murder Case), which set the template for the visual novel genre and inspired Hideo Kojima to become a game designer.

 Horii graduated from Waseda University's Department of Literature, with a degree in literature.
 He also worked as a freelance writer for newspapers, comics, and magazines, including a video games columnin Weekly Shōnen Jump.
 He then entered in an Enix-sponsored game programming contest, where he placed with Love Match Tennis, a tennis video game, motivating him to become a video game designer.
 Horii then created Portopia Serial Murder Case, an adventure game which set the template for the visual novel genre and later also inspired Hideo Kojima (of Metal Gear fame) to enter the video game industry.
 It is the first part of the Yuji Horii Mysteries trilogy, along with its successors Okhotsk ni Kiyu: Hokkaido Rensa Satsujin Jiken (1984) and Karuizawa Yūkai Annai (1985).